 Globally, there is considerable momentum towards circular apparel, led by international brands.
 Therefore, Indian apparel suppliers/manufacturers can make substantial gain by demonstrating transition towards circularity.
 Given the complexity of such transitions, effective policymaking and implementation of circular economy is required – this needs coordination between relevant government organs viz. central government, sectoral/line ministries, central and state departments.
 Circular Apparel Policy Innovation Lab (CAPIL) is an initiative of CRB, supported by C&A Foundation, which will support well-informed policies and implementation mechanics to accelerate circular apparel in India.
 CRB has partnered with Intellecap and Fashion For Good in this initiative.
 The goal is to create an engagement platform that bridges the gap between policy makers and industry actors (brands, suppliers, input providers, innovators, associations, academia/experts) at state and national levels for accelerating transformation towards circular apparel.
 The initiative will leverage design thinking methods to develop ideas and concepts for policy interventions.
 It will focus on policy innovations that will drive a circular apparel industry, particularly in the following areas: (i) Raw materials (fabric innovations) (ii) Dyeing & finishing (wastewater and chemicals management), 3) Manufacturing (clean tech, energy, waste management, process innovations), (iv) Retail (innovative business models), (v) End-of-Use (waste reduction, upcycling) and (vi) Transparency & Traceability.

-CRB in association with Novozymes in 2019 conducted a scoping exercise on promoting circular economy practices in textile manufacturing by engaging with manufacturers and other stakeholders in Delhi NCR.
+CRB in association with Novozymes in 2019 conducted workshops and in 2018 directed a scoping exercise on promoting circular economy practices in textile manufacturing by engaging with manufacturers and other stakeholders in Delhi NCR.
 The aim of this initiative was to create basic awareness and understanding any textile manufacturers & other key stakeholders on opportunities and challenges in promoting transition towards circular apparel, CRB would use their experience in creating a following initiative to engage with policymakers and influencers on circular apparel in India.
 This would attribute towards creating an ecosystem for circular apparel.